A general framework for Krylov ODE residuals with applications to randomized Krylov methods: Numerical experiments

 Both KIOPS and sketched Arnoldi can show significantly better performance if a good approximation for the required Krylov dimension is known in advance.
 Since this requires a priori knowledge, which cannot be expected in practice, we use the maximum Krylov dimensions $m_{\max} = 250,500$ in KIOPS (KIOPS employs a smaller sub time step if the desired accuracy is not reached after $m_{\max}$ iterations), and the restart lengths $m_{\text{restart}} = 250,500$ in sketched Arnoldi across all experiments (although hand-picked values could improve the performance even further).\footnote{Due to the truncated orthogonalization in these algorithms, restart lengths can be chosen much larger than one typically expects, as essentially the only two limiting factors are the memory required for storing the Krylov basis and the time required for evaluating $f$ at the compressed matrix.} For KIOPS, we use the default value $m_{\min} = 10$ for the minimum Krylov dimension.\footnote{This means that the error estimate is first evaluated after 10 iterations.
 Then, if the desired accuracy is not yet reached, the number of further Krylov iterations to perform until the next evaluation of the error estimate is adaptively determined by the KIOPS algorithm.} As mentioned in \Cref{sec:sketching}, we use sparse sign matrices as subspace embeddings in all experiments, with the sparsity parameter chosen as $\zeta = 1$.
-The sketching dimension is chosen as $s = 2m_{\text{restart}}$ for \sFOM.
-For \guidotti, the sketching dimension $s$ and restart length $m_{\text{restart}}$ are chosen as $s = 160$ and $m_{\text{restart}} = 60$ in~\Cref{subsec:conv-diff} and~\Cref{subsec:photonic_crystal}, and as $s = 400$ and $m_{\text{restart}} = 100$ in~\Cref{subsec:drum}, following the choices made by the authors of~\cite{guidotti2025accelerating} for their experiments.
-In all experiments, \ART~uses a restart length of $m_{\max} = 30$ iterations.
+The sketching dimension is chosen as $s = 2m_{\text{restart}}$ and a truncation parameter of $k=2$ is used for \sFOM.\footnote{We also ran all experiments using the truncation parameters $k=1, 4$ and $8$.
+The larger truncation lengths $k = 4,8$ did not lead to a significant improvement in convergence speed or stability, while substantially increasing the computation time due to the larger number of inner products with long vectors.
+Using $k = 1$ significantly delayed convergence for the problems considered in \Cref{subsec:photonic_crystal,subsec:drum} and showed comparable performance to $k=2$ for the problem from \Cref{subsec:conv-diff}.
+We therefore do not include detailed results for these runs and always use the truncation parameter $k=2$ in the experiments we report.} For \restartrand, the sketching dimension $s$ and restart length $m_{\text{restart}}$ are chosen as $s = 160$ and $m_{\text{restart}} = 60$ in~\Cref{subsec:conv-diff} and~\Cref{subsec:photonic_crystal}, and as $s = 400$ and $m_{\text{restart}} = 100$ in~\Cref{subsec:drum}, following the choices made by the authors of~\cite{guidotti2025accelerating} for their experiments.
+In all experiments, \expRT~and \phiRT~use a restart length of $m_{\max} = 30$ iterations.